Estate of Michael Jackson: Lawsuits

 In 2013, Craig J. Williams and his production company, Noval Williams Films, announced the intent to release a 45-minute documentary film, alternatively titled both Michael: The Last Photo Shoots and Michael Jackson: The Last Photo Shoots, utilizing footage of Jackson taken during photoshoots with L'Uomo Vogue and Ebony during 2007.
 The documentary was to be told through the viewpoint of the workers who set up and ran the sessions, such as assistants, stylists, and photographers.
 The estate disputed the use of the footage and sought to block the documentary's release, reporting that the footage was owned by the estate and that Jackson had not authorized the public or commercial use of the footage prior to his death.

 Williams and Noval Williams Films filed a lawsuit against the estate, stating that they held valid rights to the footage as the estate had passed on the chance to purchase the footage in 2011 from Hasaun Muhammad, who they reported as previously owning the rights.
 A lawyer for the estate responded by claiming that the footage was work-for-hire and that the copyright would have remained with Jackson.
 The lawsuit went to trial in 2018.
 The judge for the case noted that neither side could definitively prove who owned the rights, as Jackson was deceased and Muhammad was 'elusive'.
 The judge recommended that the case be seen before a jury and approved a motion to strike testimony from Muhammad and another individual as he did not believe that either would be available to testify in court.
 The court later granted a joint motion for dismissal with prejudice after denying motions for summary judgement.

-In July 2025, Paris Jackson formally objected to the estate's request for legal fees, raising concerns about "irregular payments", including so‑called "premium payments" for unrecorded attorney time and urged the court to deny the fee request until full invoicing was provided.
+In July 2025, Michael's daughter Paris formally objected to the estate's request for legal fees, raising concerns about "irregular payments", including so‑called "premium payments" for unrecorded attorney time and urged the court to deny the fee request until full invoicing was provided.